REFUGE. RESISTANCE. RESILIENCE.

 - You do not have to be an experienced meditator.
 While meditation is integral to centering, relaxing, listening, and awakening/refining skillfulness, it is one part of our 90-minute practice.
 The guided segment offers support for preparing the body and settling the mind; the silent segment supports steadiness of awareness and concentration.
 There are also regular “orientation” opportunities throughout the season to receive instruction and support in developing a meditation practice.

 - You do not have to be or become Buddhist to enjoy this practice.
 We welcome those who consider themselves undeclared and/or who feel unclaimed by any religious or spiritual tradition.
+We draw inspiration from a wide rang of philosophical, spiritual and secular sources to enrich our contemplation and enlighten our understanding.

 - Membership is not required.
 In fact, we dispense with language that separates us into categories of “members” and “non-members.”
 What bonds us is the quality of our commitment to practice within the sacred space of community.
 Showing up for ourselves and for one another builds authentic connections that deepen our sense of belonging and our capacity to extend trust, care, and compassion to fellow friends on the path that supercedes any notion of being “in” or “out” of a group.
 This a guilt- and shame-free zone.
 Life happens (see my story above) and the frequency of your attendance doesn’t exclude you from fully participating in or from being fully embraced by sangha whenever you are present.